Fortune40/alx-higher_level_programming/0x00-python-hello_world/README.md

 • Return: 0 if there is no cycle, 1 if there is a cycle Requirements:
 • Only these functions are allowed: write , printf , putchar , puts , malloc , free
 ```
-Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
-Think about the most optimal / fastest way to do it.
+Solving a problem is already a big win! but finding the best and optimal way to solve it,
+it’s way better!
+Think about the most optimal/fastest way to do it.
 ```

 **11. Hello, write:**